15 Visualizing geospatial data

 Many datasets contain information linked to locations in the physical world.
 For example, in an ecological study, a dataset may list where specific plants or animals have been found.
 Similarly, in a socioeconomic or political context, a dataset may contain information about where people with specific attributes (such as income, age, or educational attainment) live, or where man-made objects (e.g., bridges, roads, buildings) have been constructed.
 In all these cases, it can be helpful to visualize the data in their proper geospatial context, i.e., to show the data on a realistic map or alternatively as a map-like diagram.

 Maps tend to be intuitive to readers but they can be challenging to design.
 We need to think about concepts such as map projections and whether for our specific application the accurate representation of angles or areas is more critical.
 A common mapping technique, the choropleth map, consists of representing data values as differently colored spatial areas.
 Choropleth maps can at times be very useful and at other times highly misleading.
-However, misleading visualizations can usually be avoided by making map-like diagrams called cartograms, which may purposefully distort map areas or represent them in stylized form, for example as equal-sized squares.
+As an alternative, we can construct map-like diagrams called cartograms, which may purposefully distort map areas or represent them in stylized form, for example as equal-sized squares.

 The earth is approximately a sphere (Figure 15.1), and more precisely an oblate spheroid that is slightly flattened along its axis of rotation.
 The two locations where the axis of rotation intersects with the spheroid are called the poles (north pole and south pole).
 We separate the spheroid into two hemispheres, the northern and the southern hemisphere, by drawing a line equidistant to both poles around the spheroid.
 This line is called the equator.
 To uniquely specify a location on the earth, we need three pieces of information: where we are located along the direction of the equator (the longitude), how close we are to either pole when moving perpendicular to the equator (the latitude), and how far we are from the earth’s center (the altitude).
-Longitude, latitude, and altidue are specified relative to a defined coordinate system called the datum.
+Longitude, latitude, and altitude are specified relative to a reference system called the datum.
+The datum specifies properties such as the shape and size of the earth, as well as the location of zero longitude, latitude, and altitude.
 One widely used datum is the World Geodetic System (WGS) 84, which is used by the Global Positioning System (GPS).

 While altitude is an important quantity in many geospatial applications, when visualizing geospatial data in the form of maps we are primarily concerned with the other two dimensions, longitude and latitude.
 Both longitude and latitude are angles, expressed in degrees.
 Degrees longitude measure how far east or west a location lies.
 Lines of equal longitude are referred to as meridians, and all meridians terminate at the two poles (Figure 15.1).
 The prime meridian, corresponding to 0° longitude, runs through the village of Greenwich in the United Kingdom.
 The meridian opposite to the prime meridian lies at 180° longitude (also referred to as 180°E), which is equivalent to -180° longitude (also referred to as 180°W), near the international date line.
 Degrees latitude measure how far north or south a location lies.
 The equator corresponds to 0° latitude, the north pole corresponds to 90° latitude (also referred to as 90°N), and the south pole corresponds to -90° latitude (also referred to as 90°S).
 Lines of equal latitude are referred to as parallels, since they run parallel to the equator.
 All meridians have the same length, corresponding to half of a great circle around the globe, whereas the length of parallels depends on their latitude (Figure 15.1).
 The longest parallel is the equator, at 0° latitude, and the shortest parallels lie at the north and south poles, 90°N and 90°S, and have length zero.